strimzi/proposals/058-zk-kraft-migration.md

 The end of the migration will involve shutting down the ZooKeeper nodes reducing the resources consumption.

 After the migration, the users should be also able to migrate to use combined nodes for an additional reduction of resources, but that is out of the scope for this proposal.
-It is anyway not recommended for production workloads.
+Combined mode is anyway not recommended for production workloads.

 ## Motivation

 The KRaft mode has been declared to be production-ready since Apache Kafka 3.3 release by the Apache Kafka project.
 Despite this, there are still missing features as reported in the official [documentation](https://kafka.apache.org/documentation/#kraft_missing).
 The ZooKeeper mode has been deprecated after the Apache Kafka 3.5 version was released while providing the migration process to KRaft mode as preview.
-The coming Apache Kafka 3.6 release will have such a migration process supported as GA and the ZooKeeper mode will be supported until Apache Kafka 3.7 but removed after that.
+The coming Apache Kafka 3.6 release will have such a migration process supported as GA and the ZooKeeper mode will be supported in all the next 3.X releases and then removed in 4.0.
 Starting from Apache Kafka 4.0 only KRaft mode will be supported.

 Based on the above Apache Kafka community plan, more details in [KIP-833](https://cwiki.apache.org/confluence/display/KAFKA/KIP-833%3A+Mark+KRaft+as+Production+Ready), the Strimzi project needs to be prepared to allow users to migrate their current clusters from running in ZooKeeper mode to KRaft mode.